KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/08_Calibration_Selection/README.md

 # Calibration Approach Selection
-#### In order to convert classification outcomes to continuous probabilities, Logistic Regression and Isotonic Regression are implemented and compared. <br><br> By randomly allocating different samples into training, test, and hold-out calibration dataset, the result of calibration would thus change and deviate.
+#### In order to convert classification outcomes to continuous probabilities, Logistic Regression and Isotonic Regression are implemented and compared.
+By randomly allocating different samples into training, test, and hold-out calibration dataset, the result of calibration would thus change and deviate.
 To achieve a more robust calibration outcome, we choose to run 5 calibrations with different random allocations, and then take the average on them to produce our predicted default rate.

 ## 1. Calibration for Random Forest Model
 ### (1) Isotonic Regression